 Now it’s time to decide whether or not you want to continue to tackle that goal.
 Maybe there was a great new job opportunity available that you thought would be perfect for you.
 You gave it a shot, but it didn’t pan out.
 It sucks that you didn’t get it the first time around, but that doesn’t mean you can’t go for it (or a similar job) again!

 Every time I’m working toward a business goal and fall short, I take some time to think about whether that goal is really important to me.
 If so, then I give it another shot.
-If not, then I forget about it and move onto the next project.
+If not, then I forget about it and move on to the next project.

 Don’t be afraid to abandon a goal if you decide it really isn’t important to you, but also don’t shy away from trying again if you don’t reach it the first time!

 Failing sucks, there’s no doubt about it.
-And even if you failed at a goal that’s still super important to you and you want to go after again, chances are your passion has waned and you’re feeling a bit discouraged.
+And even if you failed at a goal that’s still super important to you and you want to go after it again, chances are your passion has waned and you’re feeling a bit discouraged.
 Now is the time you remind yourself why you set that lofty goal to begin with!
 Remembering your why will go a long way in getting you motivated to start again.

 Now that you’ve taken some time to figure out what went wrong when you were going after your goal, you know what to avoid next time around!
 This time you’ll be even more likely to reach that goal because you’ve learned from your mistakes and are ready to tackle it from a new angle.

-Falling short of your goals is one of the WORST feelings.
+Falling short of your financial goals is one of the worst feelings.
 Trust me, I’ve been there.
 But falling short one time doesn’t mean you’ve failed, and it definitely doesn’t mean you shouldn’t try again!
 There are SO many goals that I didn’t reach the first time, but did reach later on.
 The effort is totally worth it!